 Time needed: 2hrs+

-If you have a high-speed broadband connection but an old router your router might not be powerful enough for your broadband connection.
+Therefore, if a household has a high-speed broadband connection but an old router, the router might not be powerful enough for the broadband connection.

-To get the fastest broadband you'll need a router which is 802.11n compatible - it supports speeds up to 300Mbps and most importantly has an increased range of 70 meters (compared to 45 for 802.11b/g).
+So to get the fastest broadband a router which is 802.11n compatible is required.
+Most importantly these routers have an increased range of 70 metres (compared to 45 metres for 802.11b/g).

-However, it's worth bearing in mind that an 802.11n router will only show any improvement if you also upgrade the receiving wireless card in your computer or laptop - otherwise the 'n' router will fall back to using 802.11b/g.
+However, it's worth bearing in mind that an 802.11n router will only show improvement if the receiving wireless card in computers and laptops is also upgraded - otherwise the 'n' router will fall back to using 802.11b/g.